 A one-day safari is about 6 days too few, but sometimes life gets in the way and there isn’t enough time for a proper African safari.
 If you only have enough time for a single day safari, we recommend either a shorter day trip to Lake Manyara, or a very full day trip to either Tarangire National Park or the world famous Ngorongoro Crater.
 The trip from Arusha to Ngorongoro is a long one, but it is worth the effort.
 You will need to start your safari very early because the crater is 180 kilometers away and this usually is a 2 or 3-hour drive from Arusha.

 The crater is teaming with animals and you will see so many animals in a single day.
-Within the park there are huge prides lions, packs of hyenas, noisy hippopotamus, herds of wildebeest, rowdy buffalo, massive elephants, and thousands of zebras.
+Within the park there are huge prides of lions, packs of hyenas, noisy hippopotamus, herds of wildebeest, rowdy buffalo, massive elephants, and thousands of zebras.
 Lake Magadi is in the center of the crater, which attracts a large number of birds, including the famous pink flamingo.
 Ngorongoro truly is the eighth wonder of the world.

 A two-day safari is enough time to get a taste of Tanzania’s national parks, but probably not enough time to get into the heart of the Serengeti.
-If you only have enough time a two-day safari, we would recommend either a trip to Lake Manyara or Tarangire and then a day in the Ngorongoro Crater.
+If you only have enough time for a two-day safari, we would recommend either a trip to Lake Manyara or Tarangire and then a day in the Ngorongoro Crater.
 A slightly more expensive, but well worth the additional cost option is to spend 2 days on Safari at the Ngorongoro Crater.
 The crater is absolutely incredible and is a beautiful way to spend a couple of days on safari.

 The crater is littered with wildlife and the crater walls make for an amazing backdrop for photography.
 Within the park there are prides of hungry lions, noisy hippopotamus, massive herds of wildebeest and zebras, ornery buffalo, giant tusked elephants, and thousands of gazelles.
 Lake Magadi attracts a large number of birds and is frequently lined with pink flamingo.
 Learn why so many people consider the Ngorongoro Crater to be the eighth wonder of the world.

-A three-day safari is enough time to get a taste of Tanzania’s national parks, and if you fly into the Serengeti there is probably enough time see some of the world-famous Serengeti National Park.
+A three-day safari is enough time to get a taste of Tanzania’s national parks, and if you fly into the Serengeti there is probably enough time to see some of the world-famous Serengeti National Park.
 A typical 3-day safari would include two days in the Serengeti and one day at the Ngorongoro Crater.
 A slightly more expensive safari option would be to spend one day at Lake Manyara or Tarangire National Park and 2 days on Safari at the Ngorongoro Crater.
 The crater is absurdly good and previous customers have commented that they are glad they spend 2 days at the crater.

 Three days is plenty of time to have a great safari, but we are going to warn you that you will probably wish you had more time.
 The Serengeti is worth seeing and the Ngorongoro Crater is packed full of interesting wildlife.
 On a three-day safari you will most likely see many prides of lions, countless noisy hippopotamus, massive herds of wildebeest and zebras, ornery buffalo, huge families of elephants, and if you head to the Serengeti you will most likely see giraffes, cheetahs, and leopards.
 There are many options for a three-day safari in Tanzania and we can help put together an unforgettable safari.

 A four-day safari is a quality amount of time to experience a proper African safari in Tanzania’s national parks.
-We would still recommend flying into the Serengeti to save time, but there are many options when for a really exciting four-day safari.
+We would still recommend flying into the Serengeti to save time, but there are many options for a really exciting four-day safari.
 We would strongly recommend spending 3-days on safari in the Serengeti and one day at the Ngorongoro Crater.
 Depending on the time of year another good option would be spending one day on safari at Tarangire National Park or Lake Manyara, 2 days in the Serengeti around the Ndutu area and one day at the world famous Ngorongoro Crater.